 As time goes on, it becomes necessary to modify expectations.
 Demands from the market, product technology and manufacturing technology change continuously.
 Systems need to be refreshed, if not, there can be severe limitation on agility and compliance, as well as threats to the fundamental metrics of quality, cost and on-time delivery.

-The decisions comes down to whether you wait for a compelling event to happen, which is normally quite negative and stressful, such as in my car analogy, it fails to start one morning when I am on my way to the airport, or, I create a positive compelling event through justification of a nice new car based on what is good for me.
+The decision comes down to whether you wait for a compelling event to happen, which is normally quite negative and stressful, such as in my car analogy, it fails to start one morning when I am on my way to the airport, or, I create a positive compelling event through justification of a nice new car based on what is good for me.

 To create a positive compelling event, being objective, I would: